 Contact Management

-This is a core feature of CRM systems.
 Contact management allows users to organize and track their contact information.
-These contacts can be comprised of leads, customers, people on their marketing lists, vendors, and more.
+These contacts can comprise of leads, customers, people on their marketing lists, vendors, and more.

 CRMs will also allow for data to be tracked and segmented in such a way that it can be filtered and searched.